Writing and Learning

 Academic Preparation and Transitions

-The CSU has established procedures regarding first-year enrollment in General Education written communication and mathematics courses, including the assessments used to inform academic placement and support.
-The Office of Writing and Learning plays an integral role in help incoming first-year students prepare for a successful college experience through the Supportive Pathways for First-Year Students program.
+The Academic Preparation and Transitions Department plays an integral role in help incoming first-year students prepare for a successful college experience through the Early Assessment Program and the Supportive Pathways for First-Year Students program.
 More information is available on the Academic Preparation and Transitions webpage

-The Writing and Learning Initiatives Office offers a comprehensive menu of academic resources designed to ensure optimal educational opportunities for diverse student populations: peer consultants offer free tutoring in any course or subject, peer-led supplemental workshops and study sessions provide support for STEM-specific courses, and the online Study Strategies Library offers a collection of resources to help you achieve your learning goals.
-More information is available on the Academic Support Programs webpage
+The Learning Support Programs department offers a comprehensive menu of programs and resources designed to help you navigate course expectations and achieve your learning goals: free tutoring for subjects across the curriculum, peer-led supplemental workshops and study sessions provide support for STEM-specific courses, and an online study strategies library.
+More information is available on the Learning Support Programs webpage.

 Graduation Writing Requirement

-All degree-seeking Cal Poly students, including a Master's degree or teaching credential, must fulfill the GWR.
-Undergraduate students must complete 90 units before they can attempt to fulfill the requirement and should do so before the senior year.
+All undergraduate students who are seeking a Cal Poly degree must fulfill the GWR before a diploma can be awarded.
+Students must have upp division standing (completed 90 units) before they can attempt to fulfill the requirement and should do so before the senior year.
 The two pathways to GWR completion are 1) in an approved upper-division course and 2) via the GWR Portfolio.
 More information is available on the GWR webpage